A Guide to Interactions Between Cats and Humans

 “Feral” vs “Stray” vs “Pet” Cats

 Within the wider socialization continuum, there are three common and recognizable labels: feral, stray, and “pet” cats.
-Knowing how to distinguish among them will give you a solid idea of how to best help them.
+Knowing how to distinguish among them will give you a solid idea of how to best help every cat.

+Feral cats are only at home outdoors with their feline families.
 However, it’s possible to socialize kittens born to feral cats if we handle them at an early enough age.
+These kittens can then be adopted into indoor homes.

-Cats who live with human families are socialized to people and are comfortable being in houses and being touched.
-This cat may also be an indoor/outdoor cat, meaning she spends time outdoors but still enjoys being indoors and is reliant on people for her food and care.
-Many people refer to these cats as pet cats.
+A “pet” cat, which is what many people call cats who live indoors with human families, are socialized to people and are comfortable being in houses and being touched.
+This cat may also be an indoor/outdoor cat, meaning she spends time outdoors but still enjoys being or primarily lives indoors and is reliant on people for her food and care.

 “Community cat” is an umbrella term that refers to any member of the Felis catus species who is unowned and lives outdoors.
 Both feral and stray cats are community cats.
-Community cats have a wide range of behaviors and degrees of socialization, but even the friendliest community cat is very unlikely to want to live indoors.
+Community cats have a wide range of behaviors and degrees of socialization, but they generally do not want to live indoors and are unadoptable.

 This Guide Will Help You Save Cats

 In this guide, we’ll walk through the wide variety of points on the socialization continuum, the signs of socialization, the factors that determine how socialized a cat will be, and why it all matters.
-With this knowledge in hand, you can make decisions that protect and improve all cats’ lives.
+With this knowledge, you can make decisions that protect and improve all cats’ lives.

 How Socialization is a Continuum